TakeHere/Ethereal_V2/README.md

-# EtherealFx Game Framework
+# EtherealFX Game Framework

+⚠️ EtherealFx is a Rework of the EtherealV1 game engine on a new graphic renderer, JavaFX

 Welcome to EtherealFx game framework !
-A javafx game framework that uses javafx as it's graphic renderer.
+A Javafx game framework that uses **JavaFX** as it's graphic renderer.\
-❗ It's the fourth version of Ethereal, all ideas are appreciated !
+❗ It's the version 1.4 of Ethereal, all ideas are appreciated !

 ## Features:
 Two objects are currently there: